 All workstations were custom built to provide employees with ample work surfaces and an ideal balance of privacy and openness.
 The central spine that supports the tabletops houses ambient lighting and a perforated metal screen with movable acoustic panels.

-An art installation by Common Projects hangs in the reception area.
+An art installation by Common Name hangs in the reception area.
 Conceived as a graphic reference to the financial markets that Traiana’s financial software services, the vertical color fields are abstractions of paper currencies from different countries.
 As a collection, these “money streaks” can only be understood through the code of graphic manipulations.